 Avoid Over-Reliance on Automation

 Many aspects of revenue management can now be carried out through AI and software automation.
 Yet, it is imperative that you use this hotel technology intelligently and avoid over-reliance on it.
 Automation can be beneficial for calculations and purely logic-driven decisions.
+Gartner predicts that in 2025, organizations blending human expertise with AI will see a 25% increase in operational efficiency and customer satisfaction compared to those relying solely on either humans or AI.
 Nevertheless, the very best hotel leaders and decision-makers will also take calculated risks and take the kind of chances that AI will not be able to replicate.

 More Revenue Management Tips